arduino/docs-content/content/hardware/03.nano/boards/nano-matter/features.md

 <FeatureDescription>

-  The Nano Matter uses Silicon Labs's powerful [MGM240S](https://www.silabs.com/documents/public/data-sheets/mgm240s-datasheet.pdf) chip, making the popular IoT connectivity standard, Matter®, more accessible in Maker and Professional applications.
+  The Nano Matter uses Silicon Labs's powerful [MGM240S](https://www.silabs.com/documents/public/data-sheets/mgm240s-datasheet.pdf) chip; making the popular IoT connectivity standard Matter® more accessible in Maker and Professional applications.
 Its versatile connectivity options, including Bluetooth® Low Energy and Openthread, make it ideal for projects requiring low-power efficiency and broad connectivity.

   Thanks to the Nano Matter and its small form factor, you can easily prototype new Matter devices, expanding your home automation and professional IoT implementations to the next level.